This super fudgy paleo mug cake is for serious chocolate lovers only! It’s hard to believe it’s low carb, gluten free, and vegan, too!

 Holy chocolate, you say?
 I warned you!!

-There isn’t much I can say about it that it doesn’t say for itself except: loooooooooook at that molten chocolatey center.
+Really, there isn’t much I can say about it that it doesn’t say for itself except: loooooooooook at that molten chocolatey center.
 Imagine that first scoop of warm, gooey, almost pudding-like cake meandering toward your tongue.

 You have to be a hard core chocolate lover to appreciate this mug cake, and in this house, we really, really are.

 Well, I am.
 Bryan wavers.
 Sometimes he appreciates chocolate, and when he’s in the mood, he means business.
 He single-handedly took out this entire dreamboat of a mug cake (which, incidentally, contains double the recipe that you see below), so you know it must be good.

 A mug cake is a single-serve dessert that can be made and cooked in under 5 minutes.
 The secret is that you cook the cake in the microwave (thus the quick cooking time), which may sound horrifying at first, but don’t knock it until you’ve tried it.

-Lightly spray or grease a small, microwave-safe coffee mug and set aside.
+- Lightly spray or grease a small, microwave-safe coffee mug and set aside.

-In a small mixing bowl, whisk together the flours, sweetener, cocoa powder and salt.
+- In a small mixing bowl, whisk together the flours, sweetener, cocoa powder and salt.
 Stir in the chocolate chips and set aside.

-In another small bowl, whisk together the oil and milk.
+- In another small bowl, whisk together the oil and milk.

-Pour the wet mixture (oil and milk) into the dry mixture (flours, etc) and stir vigorously to combine.
+- Pour the wet mixture (oil and milk) into the dry mixture (flours, etc) and stir vigorously to combine.

-Pour the batter into the prepared mug.
+- Pour the batter into the prepared mug.

-Microwave on high for about 90 seconds until the cake rises and crackles on top.
+- Microwave on high for about 90 seconds until the cake rises and crackles on top.

-Garnish with extra chocolate chips, if desired, and let cool for a minute or so before digging in.
+- Garnish with extra chocolate chips, if desired, and let cool for a minute or so before digging in.

-If using coconut oil, melt it and then let it cool enough to be able to hold your finger tip in it for a count of 5.
+- If using coconut oil, melt it and then let it cool enough to be able to hold your finger tip in it for a count of 5.
 You can also use melted and slightly cooled butter.